guiliberali/Big-Data-2023-Module-1/README.md

 Use textbooks or online resources to fill gaps in your skills.
 The pre-course assignments will prepare you for the materials covered in Learning from Big Data and help you assess how ready you are for this course.

-Hasan, our TA (learningbigdata23@gmail.com) will review and discuss a short tutorial on Python on September 8 at 3pm (i.e., right after the first lecture) and see if anyone has any questions on how to use Python and Jupyter files.
+Hasan, our TA (learningbigdata23@gmail.com) will review and discuss a short tutorial on Python  at 3pm on September 8, 2023 (i.e., right after the first lecture) and see if anyone has any questions on how to use Python and Jupyter files.
 Feel free to attend if you would like to get some tips, but do make sure you first try to install it on your computer before the class.

 ## Lecture materials for module 1